ewnike/cost_cup/README.md

    ``````

-3. Save the .env File
+4. Save the .env File
     Once you have filled in all the required details, save the .env file.

+5.Secure the .env File
+    Ensure that your .env file is not accidentally committed to your version control system (e.g., Git) by adding it to your .gitignore file.

+    # Ignore the .env file
+        .env

 ## Install Dependencies
 Make sure all necessary dependencies are installed before running the project: